kuku-tss/IM-DTI-/README.md

 Once you have the prediction outputs, utilize to_data.py to consolidate the training and output .txt files.

 8.Random Forest Training
 Following the extraction of predictions, you can proceed to train a Random Forest model using beiyes.py.
-For generating the final predictions, you may use either b_IM.py or predict_pred.py, where you can adjust the evaluation metrics as per your requirements.
+For generating the final predictions, you may use predict_pred.py, where you can adjust the evaluation metrics as per your requirements.